1. Interdisciplinary Research on Nōgaku Based on literature sources

 2020

-・In collaboration with National Noh Theatre, a special exhibition “Kanjin Noh” was held, and the results of joint research and surveys were made public through explanations in the catalogue and other publications.
+・In collaboration with the National Noh Theatre, we held a special exhibition “Kanjin Nō” and made available to the public the results of joint research and surveys.
+We also detailed the outcome of our research in the exhibition catalogue and other publications.

 2019

-The second volume of a comprehensive reprint of historical records of Nō performers held by libraries and archives across Japan has been edited.
-The volume of information was much larger than originally planned, with the second volume alone containing 840 pages, far more than the 460 pages of the first volume, and the manuscript was almost complete, but due to the temporary closure of libraries and archives due to the new coronavirus epidemic, the material could not be checked at the final editing stage and the publication of the second volume was postponed until the next year.
+In order to publish the second volume of The Familial Lineages of Edo-period Nō Performers in the Domains (Kinsei shohan nōyakusha yuishosho shūsei 近世諸藩能役者由緒書集成, a comprehensive reprint of the historical records of nō performers in the domains, we searched for records held by regional libraries and archives across Japan and edited the draft.
+The volume of information turned out to be much larger than we originally expected, with the second volume alone containing 840 pages, far more than the 460 pages of the first volume.
+Although the draft was almost complete, due to the temporary closure of libraries and archives associated with the new coronavirus epidemic, we had difficulties in checking the materials at the final stage of editing, and we decided to postpone the publication of the second volume until the next academic year.